When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Is your water too hot or too cold?
 Let’s set the temperature so it’s just right.

-We show you how to turn up a hot water heater, share the ideal temperature setting, and help you troubleshoot common problems.
+Here is how to turn up a hot water heater, the ideal temperature settings for safety, and how to troubleshoot common issues.

 Key Takeaways

-• Check the water temperature with a cooking thermometer after adjusting the heater for accuracy and safety.
+• Always test the water temperature at a faucet with a standard cooking thermometer after making adjustments.

 Ideal Water Heater Temperature Setting